 Refining a back log to vendor specifications so that requests from fake IP addresses are immediately ignored.
 Modify TCP/IP stack so that attacks can be identified.

 Instilling false information in the DNS cache for infant recall.
 Sends False queries.
-A DNS can also be manipulated with fake IP address that suspend ani virus updates or banking website to redirect to malicious sites.
+A DNS can also be manipulated with fake IP address that suspend anti virus updates or banking website to redirect to malicious sites.

 Extra monitoring of the domain with and rules set to only accept from internal servers and users.
 Filtering on routers, switches and use of multiple firewall levels.
 Up to date Network Access controls and deleting redundant profiles.
 Load balancing volume request and dedicated services to maintain certain services even under attack.
 Use of Tarpits to slow responses.

 Sending an email from an address that looks similar to an authentic source.
 Phishing is the term used for duping users into sending sensitive information by using similar address names.

 Training and awareness of staff.